-TGM outreach services are typically provided through workshops, lecture series, conferences and other public forums.
-The program also produces publications, such as the Cool Planning Handbook.
+TGM Education and Outreach services usually consist of workshops, lecture series, conferences and other public forums.
+These services are provided at no cost to local governments.
+The program also produces publications, such as the Parking Management guide and the Cool Planning Handbook.

-Workshops: The workshops can be (and usually are) tailored to individual communities and address a variety of transportation and land-use issues.
-These include:
+Workshops are tailored to individual communities and address a variety of transportation and land-use issues.
+Workshop topics include:

 - Main Street and downtown revitalization

 - Mixed land use and Transit Oriented Development

 - Parking management

 - School siting and safe routes to school

 - Smart growth strategies for reducing greenhouse gas emissions